 It's OK to be nervous.
 Don't worry so much about being perfect.
 Taking that pressure off of yourself might get your words flowing again.

 Better self-care, therapy, and support groups may help when you're feeling wound up or worn out.
 Depending on the situation, your doctor may be able to prescribe medication, too.
 Get helpful tips on living with social anxiety.

 Alcohol is widely known to cause slurred speech because it slows down how the brain communicates with the body.
 Your liver can only break down a little alcohol at a time, leaving the rest in your bloodstream.
 The more you drink, the more intense the effects and the longer they last.

 If you're concerned about your drinking, ask your doctor for advice.
 Learn more about how drinking too much alcohol regularly can damage your body.

-Trouble speaking, along with having a numb or drooping face and feeling weak in one arm, is one of the three major signs of stroke.
+Trouble speaking, along with having a numb or drooping face and feeling weak in one arm or a leg, is one of the major signs of stroke.
 When the oxygen supply has been cut off to your brain by a blood clot, or you have bleeding in the brain, you could have slurred speech or be hard to understand, or be unable to talk at all.